coshcage/pbint/src/README.txt

 Step 2: Type "make clean; make" to build the project.

-Step 3: Type "make test" to check the calculater with test cases in ../Samples.
+Step 3: Type "make test" to check the calculator with test cases in ../Samples.

 ************
 4. Finish